ChayanBhansali/ChayanBhansali/README.md

 ### Hi there 👋

-I am a sophomore at BITS PILANI pursuing manufacturing engineering.
+I am a junior at BITS PILANI pursuing manufacturing engineering.
 I like to make flutter applications and fascinate myself to newest technology when I'm not gyming or watching anime.
 I'm always looking for new projects to collab on✌🏻.

 - 🌱  Currently I am learning Data-Science.